It’s a great word, Quilombo, the perfect Argentine slang for a total nightmare, disaster, cluster, mess.

-For Sale - Patagonia River Ranch - A World Class Trophy Sporting Estancia- San Martin de Los Andes, Argentina
+For Sale - Patagonia River Ranch - A World Class Fly Fishing and Adventure Activity Estancia- San Martin de Los Andes, Argentina

 Southern Cross Advisors is delighted to offer this "one-of-kind" fly fishing lodge and ultimate retreat for a family, group of friends, or corporation.
 SCA is responsible for negotiating and facilitating this sale for the sellers, and also in a position to advise any potential buyer on the process, including best ways to proceed with the business/property once a sale is completed.